 Part of the challenge lies in pinpointing what this tune-up will cost, as it depends on the age and condition of your vehicle.

 You may also want to think about how you drive.
-In our post at the start of December shows, we asked how costly is your commute?
 Things like gridlock, road conditions, and even other drivers may affect how much you’ll pay in maintenance and repairs.

 Speak with your mechanic before you schedule a winter tune-up and call around to see how much their quote compares to other auto repair centers in your area.
 This may help you decide if a tune-up is something you can afford this winter.
 It’s a good idea to use their estimates when reviewing your car care budget.
 You should also compare these ballpark figures to what you actually spent on your vehicle last winter.
 Together, these numbers may help you determine how much a tune-up could cost you.